Yafet-Segid/CLI-Calculator/README.md

 Application based on Code Sample

-- The main technologies used are : JavaScript, and Nodejs.
+- The main technologies used are : JavaScript, Nodejs, Readline.
 - This project run on CLI.